DamianQualshy/G2OScripts/README.md

 To navigate between the files, choose a desired branch on top and proceed from there.

-# What's done
-- Cruzer Role-Play (Squirrel Port)
-- ArkhanRP
-- ArkhanDM

-# Needs fixing
+# Counter-Strike
-- Gothic Homecoming
+It's based on the old LUA gamemode, but not a straight-up port.

+Features:
+- Two teams (Guards and Bandits) alongside a Spectator
-- G2O EventLog
+- Bomb plant/defuse

-# Planned
-- Counter-Strike Gamemode
+- Round time-limit
-- G2O Clicker
+- Autobalance
+- Consistent damage of 10
+- Limiting players to only using crossbows